cardano-scaling/hydra/security/RFP.md

 ### Hydra plutus scripts are immune to common Cardano smart-contract weaknesses

-TODO see section 4.3 of Marlowe's RFP

-Evaluate the Hydra Head protocol implementation validators' susceptibility to common possible vulnerabilities for Cardano smart contracts,, such as but not limited to the following attacks:
+Evaluate the Hydra plutus scripts susceptibility to common possible vulnerabilities for Cardano smart contracts, such as but not limited to the following attacks:
 * Execution cost limits;
 * Double satisfaction;
 * Replay;